vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 [`PATCH:/agreements/{agreementId}`][update-agreement-endpoint] endpoint.
 See [Stop an agreement](vipps-recurring-api.md#stop-an-agreement).

-### Can a user cancel the agreement through the Vipps MobilePay app?
+### Can a user cancel the agreement through the Vipps or MobilePay app?

 No, the user needs to contact the merchant which can then cancel or modify the agreement as they see fit.